Name written in water

 “Yes, and please call me Ernmas” She said as she took the girls hand.

-In the hallway Ernmas suddenly felt a chill as though someone was watching her.
-Although the hall was dimly lit by the lamp light she could not miss the boy with almost platinum blonde hair.
-His bright golden eyes staring at her from the darkness of a doorway.
-The eyes stared at her impersonally almost like an animals.
+In the hallway Ernmas felt a chill suddenly of eyes watching her from the darkness.
+Although the hall was dimly lit by lamp light she could not miss the boy with platinum blonde hair and bright golden eyes.
+Staring at her from the darkness of a doorway.

 Airmed tutted loudly and said “You should be in bed, away with you now!”